-Turn off that phone and enjoy some rustic sights and tempting tastes of Pennsylvania dutch county, surprisingly close to home.
+Turn off that phone and enjoy the rustic sights and tempting tastes of Pennsylvania Dutch Country, surprisingly close to home.

-IF YOU’RE SHORT ON TIME (AND frequent flyer miles) and want to show your family a different world without traveling too far, consider Lancaster, Pennsylvania.
-About 110 miles from western Morris County, this city at the heart of Pennsylvania Dutch Country may be your quickest ticket out of the 21st century.
+If you’re short on time (and frequent flyer miles) and want to a show your family a different world without traveling too far, consider Lancaster, Pennsylvania.
+About 170 miles from Bergen, this city at the heart of Pennsylvania Dutch Country may be your quickest ticket out of the 21st century.

 With that conversation you’ll get great fried chicken, carved roast beef, ham, corn bread, bread pudding, sausages, veggies and baked goods.
 Here too you can catch “Jacob’s Choice,” a short flick that explains what it means to be Amish.
 Or check out the Sight and Sound Theater where Bible stories—think Samson, Moses, Jonah—are brought to life on stage.